 The results will enable them to work with policy makers to create intellectual and sociocultural means to positively reconstruct our collective minds.
 The aim of it will be to emerge from surrendering to powerlessness to being able to confront adversity and develop environments of creativity, innovation, risk-taking and productivity.

-About me: I am studying for a degree in Human Resource Management in Hermès Institute Yaoundé.
+About me: I am a student studying in Yaoundé, the political capital of the country.
 I am also a member of Cameroonian Student Achievers Club at the Yaoundé US Embassy, and wish to further my education in the United States.

 I have always loved the media universe and its components of radio, television, newspapers and internet.
 However, my first professional encounter with this world came recently, when I began volunteering at Radio Maria Yaoundé.